-Additionally, the factors of "3" which also emerge in $\bigoplus G^2 = 3 \bigoplus \left[G^{\mu}, G^{\nu} \right] dx{\mu} dx{\nu}$ and in $\iiint GDG = 3 \iiint G^{(\sigma} D^{(\mu} G^{\nu)} dx{\sigma} dx{\mu} dx{\nu}$ in (5.3) and (5.4), although it comes from the three additive terms in the various expressions in (5.4), also signifies the number of colors of quark in QCD, the number of quarks in a baryon, and the number of terms in the meson color wavefunction RR + GG + BB.
+Additionally, the factors of "3" which also emerge in $\bigoplus G^2 = 3 \bigoplus \left[ G^{\mu}, G^{\nu} \right] dx{\mu} dx{\nu}$ and in $\iiint GDG = 3 \iiint G^{(\sigma}D^{(\mu}G^{(\nu))} dx{\sigma} dx{\mu} dx{\nu}$ in (4.3) and (4.4), although it comes from the three additive terms in the various expressions in (4.4), also signifies the number of colors of quark in QCD, the number of quarks in a baryon, and the number of terms in the meson color wavefunction $\overline{RR} + \overline{GG} + \overline{BB}$ .
 So this "3" is a very strong hint - on top of the fact that $P^{\sigma\mu\nu}$ itself has three totally-antisymmetric spacetime indexes each capable of accommodating one of three vector current densities, and contains three additive terms - that there is some very definitive "three-ness" associated with these Yang-Mills monopoles.
-This "three-ness" could save us having to postulate three quarks per baryon as is presently done in OCD, and would instead require us to have three quarks per baryon upon after which we would then impose QCD as an Exclusion Principle.
-In other words, if this "three-ness" is telling us that a Yang-Mills monopole contains three quarks and has all the other required symmetries of a baryons, then postulating Yang-Mills theory would be synonymous with postulating QCD and postulating baryons and postulating that the baryons contain three colored quarks.
-This would make OCD itself an unavoidable, purely deductive consequence of Yang-Mills gauge theory, and would greatly strengthen the roots of OCD!
+This "three-ness" could save us having to postulate that there are three quarks per baryon as is presently done in QCD, and would instead require us to have three quarks per baryon upon which we would then impose QCD as an Exclusion Principle.
+In other words, if this "three-ness" is telling us that a Yang-Mills monopole contains three quarks and has all the other required symmetries of a baryon, then postulating Yang-Mills theory would be synonymous with postulating QCD and postulating baryons and postulating that the baryons contain three colored quarks.
+This would make QCD itself an unavoidable, purely deductive consequence of Yang-Mills gauge theory, and would greatly strengthen the roots of QCD!
 It would at the same time answer the unanswered question as to why baryons contain three quarks and not some other number.
 These symmetry relationships are what led the author in April 2005 to begin taking seriously, the thesis that these non-vanishing magnetic monopoles originating from the non-commuting gauge fields of Yang-Mills gauge theory might be baryons.

-But so far, beyond this number "3," there is no hint in this present development of any quarks in the Yang-Mills monopole (5.4).
+But so far, beyond this number "3," there is no hint in this present development of any quarks in the Yang-Mills monopole (4.4).
 So we need to now see if there is some way to "populate" these magnetic monopoles with quarks.
-This brings us back to (4.3), which is the field equation relating Yang-Mills electric charge densities J^{ν} to the gauge fields G{μ} , and which we shall study more closely in section 9.
-But at this point, it will be helpful to first explore two more views of Yang-Mills theory, namely the "perturbative" view to now be developed in section 6, and the "curvature" view to be developed in section 7.
+This brings us back to (3.3), which is the field equation relating Yang-Mills electric charge densities $J^{\nu}$ to the gauge fields $G{\mu}$ , and which we shall study more closely in section 8.
+But at this point, the lay the foundation for this, it will be helpful to first explore two more views of Yang-Mills theory, namely the "perturbative" view to now be developed in section 5, and the "curvature" view to be developed in section 6.
 Not only are these two views helpful as to how we conceptualize Yang-Mills theory, but they also simplify the mathematical development of Yang-Mills theory.

-6. The Yang-Mills Perturbation Tensor: A Fourth View of Yang-Mills
+5. The Yang-Mills Perturbation Tensor: A Fourth View of Yang-Mills